jherwitz/curiosity-maps/spice/README.md

-# SPICE

 This directory contains the SPICE interface for Curiosity Maps.
-The rover's location is estimated by applying the [NAIF SPICE](http://naif.jpl.nasa.gov/naif/aboutspice.html) system to open NASA MSL kernels.
+The rover's location is estimated by applying the [NAIF SPICE](http://naif.jpl.nasa.gov/naif/aboutspice.html) system to analyze NASA MSL kernels.

 ## Usage